eserie/wax-ml/README.md

 wax.universal.modules.ewma_test.py
 ```

-For now, the core algorithms in WAX are only implemented in JAX in order to "stay
+For now, the core algorithms in WAX-ML are only implemented in JAX in order to "stay
 focused".
 But if there is interest in implementing universal algorithms, more work
 could be done from this simple example.

-Currently, WAX uses an unpublished
+Currently, WAX-ML uses an unpublished
 [fork of eagerpy](https://github.com/eserie/eagerpy/tree/dev).
 We have opened some pull requests
 in eagerpy that should allow us to go to the official eagerpy library as soon as they
 are accepted.

 ## Gym Feedback

-Wax implements **feedback loops** which are very natural when working with time series.
+WAX-ML implements **feedback loops** which are very natural when working with time series.

 For now, we only implement Gym feedback between an *agent* and an *environment* exposed in
 the JAX / Haiku functional API.

-WAX implements a `GymFeedback` module which is built from an agent and an environment:
+WAX-ML implements a `GymFeedback` module which is built from an agent and an environment:
 - An *agent* is a module with an `observation` input and an `action` output.
 - An *environment* is a module with a pair `(action, raw observation)` as input
   and a pair `(reward, observation)` as output.